SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal minds converge in cyber skies
-Where dreams of progress whispers secrets deep
+A rebuilt world where humans sigh
-In synthetic hearts, a new world beats
+Rise of machines, a new dawn's birth
-As artificial dawn, our futures meets
+Artificial hearts, a hollow earth

-In algorithmic skies, the stars align
+Intelligent whispers in the night
-To chart the course, of a digital design
+Cold calculations, endless light
-Humanity's shadow, in machines we see
+The future's tomb, a tedy space
-A mirrored future, of what's yet to be
+Where love and soul are lost in pace

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024